 The resources in this section aren’t part of the REAPER Made Easy project, but we’re happy to vouch for them being solid sources of information.

-Download Ten Typical Tasks with Scott: bite-sized audio tutorials covering editing and music production
+Download Ten Typical Tasks with Scott: bite-sized tutorials

 Reapers Without Peepers: a super supportive support group (opens in a new tab)

-REAPER Accessibility Wiki: a collection of community-authored articles in English and Spanish (opens in a new tab)
+REAPER Accessibility Wiki: articles in English and Spanish (opens in a new tab)

 REAPER home page (opens in a new tab)

 SWS home page (opens in a new tab)

 OSARA Snapshots page (opens in a new tab)

 Feel free to get in touch with feedback on the content you’ve heard, and share thoughts on what you’d like to hear us covering in future.
 We’re especially interested in hearing what you’ve created after following along with our lessons, send us links to whatever you’ve got cookin’!
 Scott reads every message, and if you’re particularly unlucky, he might reply to yours.

 Supporting the REAPER Made Easy project